Folk och Försvar translates roughly as “Society and defence” and our name is a reflection of our current and historic goals.

 The association was founded in 1940 with the goal to “build a bridge between society and the armed forces”.
 At that time, the beginning of the World War II, our founders identified a need of increased understanding of defence policy among Swedish citizens.
 Folk och Försvar was founded by political youth leagues, labour unions and voluntary defence organisations.

-Today, Folk och Försvar has more than 100 member organisations, including several defence organisations, political youth organisations, NGO:s, trade unions and representatives of Swedish business, trade and labour federations.
+Today, Folk och Försvar has 140 member organisations, including several defence organisations, political youth organisations, NGO:s, trade unions and representatives of Swedish business, trade and labour federations.
 We run educational programs and provide a platform for public debate on defence and security policy.

 Our goal is to: